There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Albany, the brick mansion is now a museum.
 The Schulyer Mansion was home to Philip Schuyler, a general of the Continental Army and a US Senator.
 He and his wife raised eight children in the home.

 The wedding of daughter Elizabeth Schulyer to Alexander Hamilton took place in the home.
-Tours of the home are by advanced reservation only with limited capacity (10 people).

-Museum & Historic Home are OPEN SEASONALLY (July – October)
+Museum & Historic Home are OPEN SEASONALLY (May – October)

-Wednesday – Sunday: 11am – 5pm (by reservation only)
+Wednesday – Sunday: 11am – 5pm

 Website: parks.ny.gov/historic-sites/33

-Tips for a Successful Visit to these Hudson Valley Historic Sites
+Tips for a Successful Visit to these Hudson Valley Historic Sites:

 - Wear comfortable clothing and shoes.
 Many of these sites are rather large and entail a lot of walking.

-- Be prepared for any type of weather, as the weather in the hudson valley may be unpredictable.
+- Be prepared for any type of weather, as the weather in the Hudson Valley may be unpredictable.

 - A hat and sunblock may be necessary during warm, sunny days.
 A hat, gloves & scarf may be necessary on cold, windy days.
-These are my personal favorites.

 Until the Next Adventure…